 The Ophthalmic Division provides secondary and tertiary care to residents of Greater Manchester and beyond.
 The Division provides an extensive range of services and facilities for both adults and children.
-These include the Emergency Eye Centre, Acute Referral Centre, Ophthalmic Imaging, Ultrasound Unit, Electrodiagnosis, Laser Unit, Optometry, Orthoptics, the state-of-the-art Manchester Eye Bank and Ocular Prosthetics.
+These include the Emergency Eye Department, Ophthalmic Imaging, Ultrasound Unit, Electrodiagnosis, Laser Unit, Optometry, Orthoptics, the state-of-the-art Manchester Eye Bank and Ocular Prosthetics.

 The new Eye Hospital opened as part of the New Hospitals Development in August 2009.
 On the ground floor of the new two-storey hospital the main reception area incorporates everything needed for outpatient visits including 24 examination rooms, five laser treatment rooms and two ultrasound rooms.
 On the first floor, the ophthalmic ward is made up of nine single rooms, an isolation room and a four bedded area together with consulting and treatment rooms.